-In line with the College of Policing's licencing arrangements, the programme has been referenced to; the College PEQF Professional Policing National Programme Specification, the College of Policing, Policing Education Qualifications Framework 2020 and PPD National Policing Curriculum .These academic standards define the expectations of student learning in the Degree in Professional Policing programme, in terms of their knowledge and understanding of the subject, by the end of their study.
+In line with the College of Policing's licencing arrangements, the programme has been referenced to; the College PEQF Professional Policing National Programme Specification, the College of Policing, Policing Education Qualifications Framework 2020 and Degree in Professional Policing, National Police Curriculum, Feb 2024.
+These academic standards define the expectations of student learning in the Degree in Professional Policing programme, in terms of their knowledge and understanding of the subject, by the end of their study.
 The academic standards are also informed by the QAA subject benchmark statement, Policing March 2022, QAA subject benchmark statement, Criminology October 2019 and Framework for Higher Education Qualifications in England, Wales and Northern Ireland (revised in 2014) and have been used to inform the design of core module content and learning outcomes, teaching and assessment strategies.